-Share your story at a

-Caring Force Rally!
+Share your story at a Caring Force Rally!

-· Speak at Events: Inspire others

-by sharing your experiences and

-highlighting the importance of

-· Receive Coaching: Meet with the

-Project Manager of The Caring Force to prepare your speech for

-meetings during the two weeks

-friends, family, and colleagues

-about the vital role of human

-invite them to see you speak!
+- Speak at Events: Inspire others by sharing your experiences and highlighting the importance of human services. - Receive Coaching: Meet with the Project Manager of The Caring Force to prepare your speech for the big day!
+Expect regular meetings during the two weeks prior to the event. - Spread the Word: Talk to friends, family, and colleagues about the vital role of human services in our community and invite them to see you speak!